 The latter option is a more robust and slightly more professional content management system that can be used to build websites of all types, ranging from small sites with a few pages to large-scale implementations using features such as interface integrations, different languages and e-commerce functionality.
 Normally, whenever we talk about WordPress websites, we are referring to this version.

-So how much does a WordPress site cost?
+So how much does a WordPress website cost?

 The only correct answer is the one you may not want to hear: it depends.
 In our view, the complexity of the website is the best indicator of the price tag.
 Of all the factors involved, the complexity is the one that ultimately determines how much time our team of professionals will need to spend on building your site.
 When you buy a website, you are paying professionals for their time and expertise.
 (WordPress is a completely free, open-source platform.)